1989 Detroit Tigers season: May

 May 11: The Tigers travel to Toledo, Ohio for an exhibition game against their AAA minor-league affiliate the Toledo Mud Hens.
-The Mud Hens defeated the Tigers 3-1 before 10,322 at Ned Skeldon Stadium.
+The Mud Hens defeated the Tigers 3–1 before 10,322 at Ned Skeldon Stadium.
 Former Tiger and Mud Hen manager John Wockenfuss pitches five scoreless innings in relief allowing just three hits.
 The 40-year old Wockenfuss was primarily a catcher in his 12-year major league career and took to the mound because the Mud Hens were coming off a doubleheader the day before and had another one scheduled the following day.
 This game further highlighted the Tigers worst start in 35 years.

 May 19: Manager Sparky Anderson left the club on the direction of team doctor Clarence Livingood due to physical exhaustion.
 Livingood told the press that Anderson was suffering from extreme stress to the point where he was unable to sleep.
-At the time, the Tigers were 14-24, last place in the American League East and had the worst record in Major League Baseball.
-Coach Dick Tracewski was named interim manager in Anderson’s absence.
+At the time, the Tigers were 14–24, last place in the American League East and had the worst record in Major League Baseball.
+Coach Dick Tracewski was named interim manager in Anderson's absence.

+Hours later, second baseman Lou Whitaker hit his league leading 10th home run as the Tigers defeated the Kansas City Royals 2–0.
+Whitaker would go on to hit a career-high 28 home runs in 1989.

+Finally, Chris Brown was waived after batting .193 and no home runs.
+He had played in only 17 of the teams 38 games.
+Rick Schu was recalled to take Brown's place on the roster.
+Tracewski says; "A lot of things that were projected to happen did not happen.
+We had a third baseman who didn't want to play.
+We didn't ask him to hit .360, we only asked him to play.
+Veteran outfielder Chet Lemon added, "Chris Brown is hurting his career beyond comprehension."

 May 23: Pitcher Jack Morris is placed on the disabled list for the first time in his career.
-Morris had complained of soreness following a 7-3 loss to the Cleveland Indians on May 22.
+Morris had complained of soreness following a 7–3 loss to the Cleveland Indians on May 22.
 Morris became the fourth Tiger pitcher to be placed on the DL so far this season.
-Morris was in the midst of the worst start of his career with a 2-7 record with a 4.94 ERA.
+Morris was in the midst of the worst start of his career with a 2–7 record with a 4.94 ERA.
 To replace him on the roster, the Tigers called up pitcher Mike Schwabe from AA London.

+May 27: Randy Nosek, the Tigers' #1 pick in the 1985 draft is called up from the Class AA London, Ontario to replace Jack Morris, He will make his major league debut at Royals Stadium against Kansas City.
+Fighting butterflies with his family in attendance, Nosek walks eight and gives up three hits in a 5–1 loss to the Royals.
+The Tigers pitching staff is decimated by injuries, giving Nosek his chance.
+He would make one more appearance with Detroit before being sent back to the minors.